 At the graduate level, many of my clients struggle to implement their MBA and law school lessons after they come back.
 Organizational behavior and management theories are not universal.
 Still, I have seen a few former clients use their overseas training to make real changes in Japan.
 It is inspiring.

 Tell us about your favorite place in Tokyo.

 Our son was born in Mejiro, so I have a fondness for that neighborhood.
-We lived near the Toden Arakawa line (Tokyo’s sole remaining streetcar).
+We lived near the Tokyo Sakura Tram (Toden Arakawa Line)–Tokyo’s sole remaining streetcar.
 On sunny afternoons, my son and I would ride the entire line, from Waseda to Minowabashi.
 Rolling along through hidden parts of old Tokyo always reminded me why I live in Japan.